mehedyhasan011/minimo/README.md

 # minimo
 PSD to html project.
-Minimo is an online news portal design.
+Minimo is based on a design of an online news portal.

+link